ThatCooperLewis/olympus/docs/windows_local_setup.md

 ### Windows Host Setup

+Wanna easily SSH into your WSL instance?
+Tough shit.
 WSL Changes IP on every cold start, so port forwarding must be dynamically changed.
 Download the [ssh_port_configuration](../scripts/ssh_port_config.ps1) file to your host machine, and unblock it in an Admin Powershell:

     unblock-file C:\path\to\ssh_port_configuration.ps1